 One of the highlights of my childhood was going on trips with my grandparents.
-He seemed to know everyone he saw and if he didn’t yet know them he made it a point to get to know them.
+My grandfather seemed to know everyone he saw and if he didn’t know them yet he made it a point to get to know them.
 He possessed this great love for everyone he met and they recognized that love.

-He had been a successful business man starting several furniture business in central Florida.
-Through out this time he had also been a leader in his church community.
-After he retired he put a lot of his efforts into supporting a great organization called Maranatha that built churches all over the world.
+He was a successful business man starting several furniture business in central Florida.
+Through out this time he had also been a leader in his church’s community.
+After he retired he put a lot of his efforts into supporting a great organization called Maranatha that builds churches all over the world.

 He was not going to give up.
 So he continued to work his network.
 Eventually his network got him a meeting with a high level government official in Cuba.
 This is where he was able to make his plea.
 To start they allowed them to repair some dilapidated churches.
 Then they allowed them to build new ones.
 Still today they are building new churches in Cuba because my grandfather was able to use his network along with prayer.

 I like what the book Networks says “Sparsely knit networks often provide bridges to multiple social worlds.”
 My grandfather used these bridges to accomplish some incredible things.
 He continues to be an inspiration to me.